iPhone users urged to update their devices immediately

 Trending News

-It's in response to the alleged actions of NSO that Apple created a plugs for the hole in its iMessage software that would have previously allowed hackers to infiltrate phones.
+It's in response to the alleged actions of NSO that Apple created a plug for the hole in its iMessage software that would have previously allowed hackers to infiltrate phones.

 "Attacks like the ones described are highly sophisticated, cost millions of dollars to develop, often have a short shelf life, and are used to target specific individuals," Ivan Krstic, head of Apple Security Engineering and Architecture, said in a statement.